 8 May 1945: The Jews of Themar in Germany

-1945: American soldier Ludwig Mühlfelder in Germany.
-Source: Hans Nothnagel, ed., Juden in Südthüringen, vol 2.
+1945: The American soldier Ludwig Mühlfelder in Germany.
+Source: Hans Nothnagel, ed., Jews in Southern Thuringia, vol. 2.

-End of war and one Jewish family of Themar
+The end of the war in Europe and a Jewish family from Themar

-On 08 May 1945, the Allies (England, France, the United States, and Russia) accepted Germany’s unconditional surrender, ending World War II and the Third Reich.
+On May 8, 1945, the Allies (England, France, the United States and Russia) accepted the unconditional surrender of Germany, thus ending the Second World War and the Third Reich.

-American soldiers under the command of George Smith Patton had been in the district of Hildburghausen since early April, steadily working their way from north to south.
-On 07 April 1945 a detachment reached Themar.
+American soldiers under the command of George Smith Patton had been in the district of Hildburghausen since the beginning of April 1945 and were steadily advancing from north to south.
+On April 7, 1945, a detachment reached Themar.
 Among the American soldiers was 21-year-old Ludwig Mühlfelder.
-Ludwig was the son of Julius Mühlfelder, b.
-1891 in Themar, a member of the large Frankenberg family, one of the founding families of Themar’s Jewish community.
-On 21 November 1939, Ludwig had left Germany with his parents and his sister Ellen, probably never imagining that he would return to Germany six years later in a soldier’s uniform.
+Ludwig was the son of Julius Mühlfelder, born in Themar in 1891, a member of the large Frankenberg family, one of the founding families of the Jewish community in Themar.
+Ludwig left Germany with his parents and his sister Ellen on November 21, 1939, probably unaware that he would return to Germany six years later in a soldier’s uniform.

 In the last weeks of the war we heard a lot about the discovery of the concentration camps.